 (7) The volume of data transmitted

-The legal basis for the temporary storage of the data and the log files is Article 6 Subsection 1 Letter f of the EU General Data Protection Regulation.
+The legal basis for the temporary storage of the data and the logfiles is Art.
+6 (1) f GDPR.

 The temporary storage of the IP address by the system is necessary to render possible the delivery of the website to the user’s computer.
 For this purpose, the user’s IP address has to be stored over the duration of the session.